dconstruct-tech/dash-sdk/docs/dash-nav/dash-nav.md

 #### 6.1.3.2 Auto generation of scan points
 In this section, you can automatically generate BLK scanning points in your route based on the distance travelled by the robot.
+To use this, you must already have a route with waypoints.
+If you do not have one, refer to [Section 6.1.1](#section6_1_1) for a guide on recording your waypoints by manually controlling your robot or refer to [Section 6.1.2](#section6_1_2) for a guide on creating your route by manually plotting waypoints.

 To enable this feature, turn this option on and set a distance interval.
 If your set distance interval is two metres, the robot will run a BLK scan roughly every two metres travelled along your route.
 ![Auto Generate Scan Points GIF](img/auto-generate-scan-points.gif){style="margin-top: 10px;"style="margin-top: 10px;"}
-The generated blinking points on the map is where your robot will apply a BLK scan.
+The generated blinking points on the map is where your robot will apply a BLK scan.<br>
+To clear all BLK scanning points, select 'Clear all Scan Points' in the options menu.

 <div id="section6_1_3_3"></div>

 #### 6.1.3.3 Manually setting scan points
+To use this, you must already have a route with waypoints.
+If you do not have one, refer to [Section 6.1.1](#section6_1_1) for a guide on recording your waypoints by manually controlling your robot or refer to [Section 6.1.2](#section6_1_2) for a guide on creating your route by manually plotting waypoints.
-Select the Scan Mode button at the bottom of the screen, and press the waypoints where you want your robot to do a BLK scan.
+Select the Scan Mode button at the bottom of the screen, and press the waypoints where you want your robot to perform a BLK scan.
 ![Manual Select Scan Points GIF](img/manual-select-scan-points.gif){style="margin-top: 10px;"}

 <div id="section6_2"></div>